70-Day Rule

 Retirees

-Not permitted — ineligible
+Not permitted — short-term employment does not apply

 • /01